VarunRaj7/StatisticalAnalysis_CO2Data/README.md

 # Statistical Analysis on CO2 Uptake in Grass Plants Dataset

 This the final group project submitted to the course: BANA 6043 Statistical Computing.
-This Project statistically explores the relationship between the variables of the data using the Box and Whisker plots, t-tests, ANOVA tests and ANOVA two-factor analysis.
-Please go through the report for additional information.
+This Project statistically explores the relationship between the variables of the data using the **Box and Whisker plots, t-tests, ANOVA tests and ANOVA two-factor analysis** in **SAS**.
+The SAS code can be found in the appendix of the report.
+A concise report is available as a pdf file in this repository.

 Group Members: